-How to facilitate access to finance for agri-SMEs
+How to facilitate access to finance for agribusinesses

-One of the most persistent challenges for agri-SMEs in emerging market countries is the difficulty they have accessing finance.
+One of the most persistent challenges for agribusinesses in emerging market countries is the difficulty they have accessing finance.
 Agribusinesses do not meet market requirements to attract funding, often because they are not run like businesses.
-And financiers – which range from local financial institutions, regional and social lenders, social and global investors – find the agricultural sector risky and expensive to service.
-So, how can we facilitate access to finance for agri-SMEs?
+And financiers – which range from local financial institutions to regional and social lenders to social and global investors – find the agricultural sector risky and expensive to service.
+So, how can we facilitate access to finance for agribusinesses?
 And how do we mitigate lenders’ risk perception?
-Through developing a common language – whereby agri-SMEs would understand the lending criteria and lenders could better evaluate agri-SME’s risk.
-This language is referred to as “Bankability Metrics”.
+Through developing a common language – whereby agribusinesses can understand the lending criteria and lenders can better evaluate agribusiness’s risk.
+This language is referred to as “Bankability Metrics.”

 Developing Bankability Metrics